RetroStack/TRS-80-Model-I-G-E1/README.md

 ### Bill of Materials (BOM)

 Below is a list of materials needed to assemble a complete system.
-Please note that the links and prices (as of January 22, 2024) will not be updated in the future and should only be used as a reference for locating the correct items.
+Please note that the links and prices (scroll to the right to see them; as of January 22, 2024) will not be updated in the future and should only be used as a reference for locating the correct items.

 Note: Links and alternatives are provided to assist you in finding the necessary components.
 I cannot guarantee the complete accuracy or reliability of all these links and alternatives.
 Please check it for yourself!